 - This guide assumes that you are using a CRYPTO-BOX 560/NET (CBN) or CRYPTO-BOX Versa (CBV).
 If you do not know which CRYPTO-BOX parallel port version you have or if you do not get the CRYPTO-BOX running with the CBN/CBV driver, first check the topic "How to detect the CRYPTO-BOX Parallel model" below.

 - The latest officially supported Windows version for the CRYPTO-BOX Parallel models is Windows XP.
-The CBN/CBV driver should also work on newer 32Bit Windows versions, but this was not tested by us and therefore cannot be guaranteed.
+The CBN/CBV driver should also work on newer 32Bit Windows versions (including Windows 10), but this was only tested briefly and cannot be guaranteed.

 - USB to parallel adapters will NOT work in general!
 You will need a physical LPT port on your computer or a PCI LPT card (see below).